derivexyz/lyra-vaults/README.md

     1. anyone can "poke" the vault to `trade(strikeId)` or `reducePosition(positionId, closeAmount)`
     2. the strategy contract determines whether the requested trade or reducePosition are valid
     3. if valid, strategy will transfer required funds from `LyraVault` to itself and execute the trade
+    4. Premiums earned and option positions are all held by the strategy until `reducePosition()` is called or round ends
 4. On round end
     1. unlocked funds from last round are accounted for
     2. all funds are moved from the strategy contract back to the vault.